mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 [00:03:46](https://www.youtube.com/watch?v=FHQfIhWHYyQ&t=00h03m46s)
 To confirm how JCB compiles your overwritten fields:

-1. Open your component’s **administrator folder**.
+1. Open your component's **administrator folder**.
 2. Navigate to `models/forms/`.
 3. Find the XML form matching your Admin View (e.g., `joborder.xml`).
 4. Open it and scroll through to locate your field definitions.

-You’ll see both default and overwritten field definitions in XML format.
+You'll see both default and overwritten field definitions in XML format.
 These are the values JCB uses when building your component.

 > **Important:**